educorvi/vue-json-form/README.md

 The UI-schema must conform to [https://educorvi.github.io/vue_json_form/schemas/ui.schema.json](https://educorvi.github.io/vue_json_form/schemas/ui.schema.json).
 Your root object must be a [layout](https://educorvi.github.io/vue_json_form/schemaDoc/#/layout) or a [wizard](https://educorvi.github.io/vue_json_form/schemaDoc/#/wizard).
 A layout can be of type `VerticalLayout`, `HorizontalLayout` or `Group` and needs to have an array of [elements](https://educorvi.github.io/vue_json_form/schemaDoc/#/layout-properties-elements-layoutelement).

+A wizard needs to have a pages property, which is an array.
+Each arrayitem needs to hav a title and a content array.

 The formfields are represented by elements with [Control](https://educorvi.github.io/vue_json_form/schemaDoc/#/control) objects.
 They must have a `scope` property, which has the form of a json-pointer and points to the element in the json-schema, that you want to display here.
 It can be customized with the [options](https://educorvi.github.io/vue_json_form/schemaDoc/#/control-properties-options) property.